jcaxmacher/nightlatch/README.rst

 from various and changing public I.P. addresses.
 It assumes an already existing `Bastion host`_ with a public I.P. address running on EC2.

-Nightlatch is composed of a Serverless_ application (along with a CloudFormation template you can use to deploy it within your AWS account) and command-line utility to request temporarily opening TCP port 22 from a source workstation (where the CLI is run) to the `Bastion host`_.
+Nightlatch is composed of a Serverless_ application (paired with a CloudFormation template you can use to deploy the application within your AWS account) and command-line utility to request temporarily opening TCP port 22 from a source workstation (where the CLI is run) to the `Bastion host`_.
 It's akin to `Port knocking`_ using AWS APIs.
 However, Nightlatch does not prevent you from also using Port knocking.
 Security is a `game of layers`_.